thoth-station/s2i/README.rst

 variables needed for Thoth to properly build and configure OpenShift's build process.

-Once you review changes done (they are printed to stdout/stderr), you can actually perform this operation in the cluster:
+Once you review the changes done (they are printed to stdout/stderr), you can actually perform this operation in the cluster:

 .. code-block:: console